Atlanta Overloaded Truck Accident Lawyer

 Tractor-trailers have to be properly loaded and secured, and not just for the sake of the goods arriving undamaged.
 An improperly loaded truck is a ticking time bomb on the road.
 An overloaded 18-wheeler is at risk of tire failure, and the weight of the truck multiplies the force of any crash.
 An unbalanced load can cause the driver to lose control and increases the chance of a rollover accident.
 If the load is not properly secured, cargo can fly off of or out of the truck, creating havoc and catastrophic injuries to numerous others on the road.
 When safety organizations like the Commercial Vehicle Safety Alliance conduct roadside inspections of commercial vehicles, improper loading and securement top the list of dangerously unsafe practices uncovered, along with bad or missing brake components and worn-out tires.

 People don’t commonly think of the dangers of an overloaded or improperly loaded truck.
 Truck accidents are complex events, and deciphering the cause of a wreck after the fact can be a complicated matter.
-At Durham Law Group, our Atlanta truck accident attorneys bring together years of diverse experience to understand the facts of a crash and build a case that proves what happened and who is at fault.
+At Durham Law Group, our Atlanta overloaded truck accident lawyers bring together years of diverse experience to understand the facts of a crash and build a case that proves what happened and who is at fault.
 We go to great lengths to recover a significant amount of compensation for truck accident victims left with catastrophic injuries or the loss of a loved one, whether settling a claim out of court or trying a case to a jury verdict.
-If you or a family member has been hurt in an Atlanta truck accident caused by an overloaded or improperly loaded truck or some other act of negligence on the part of the trucker or trucking company, call Durham Law Group at 404-845-3434 to discuss your potential claims.
+If you or a family member is in need of an Atlanta overloaded truck accident lawyer, call Durham Law Group at 404-845-3434 to discuss your potential claims.

 How Much Can Trucks Weigh in Georgia